-We start our 'Bourbon in the Bluegrass' tour at 8:30 a.m. (please arrive 15 minutes early) and will have a short scenic drive through Mercer County into Lawrenceburg Kentucky.
+We start our 'Bourbon in the Bluegrass' tour at approx. 9:00 a.m. (we will e-mail a couple of days before the tour to let you know exact pickup time and schedule) and will have a short scenic drive through Mercer County into Lawrenceburg Kentucky.
 Our first stop will be Kentucky Bourbon Trail® member Four Roses Distillery, recently selected 'Distillery of the Year –America for 2015' by Whiskey Magazine and winner of this award four out of the past five years.
 The distillery was built in 1910 and is on the National Register of Historic Places and has a newly remodeled 5000 square foot visitor center and gift shop.
 You will be touring the distillery and tasting samples of their seven labels in your complimentary souvenir glass.

 After Four Roses we will visit the Historic Buffalo Trace Distillery, the oldest continuous operating distillery in the United States.
 There we will have a tour of the beautiful grounds and distillery as well as a tasting of several of the renowned sprits such as Eagle Rare and Buffalo Trace.

-Upon leaving Buffalo Trace, we will stop for lunch and shopping in Historic Midway or Lawrenceburg depending on our route of travel.
+Upon leaving Buffalo Trace, we will stop for lunch and shopping in Frankfort or Lawrenceburg depending on our route of travel.

 If you need alternative pick up locations, please call 859-492- 3413 before booking.

 We are an Official Sponsor of the Kentucky Bourbon Trail®